luiul/codility_python/README.md

     return min_d
 ```

-Second solution (better performance with a 100% score):
+Second solution (better performance with a 100% score).

 ```python
 def solution(A):